geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

-Understanding the magnetic fields of a buried dipole, and the resultant observations, is crucial because all real scenarios can be thought of as a combination (superposition) of dipoles (see the "Buried structures" section).
+Understanding the magnetic fields of a buried dipole, and the resultant observations, is crucial because all real scenarios can be thought of as a combination (superposition) of dipoles (see :ref:`Geological Features<magnetics_geological_feature>` section).

 If the object is "small", that is all of the object's dimensions are several times smaller than the depth to its center, then  the object acts as a :ref:`magnetic dipole<fields_magnetic_dipole>` -- that is, a bar magnet.
 If the magnetization is purely induced then the direction of the dipole will be aligned with the inducing field.
 In fact, this is the reason why, when one gets sufficiently distant from the center of the earth, Earth's field looks like a dipole.

-.. *** Can we use the app to simulate this?
-This could also initiate some good questions
+.. _magnetics_dipole_demo:

+ .. list-table:: : Changing magnetic response (:math:`B_z`) of a buried magnetic prism as a function of depth.
+The field is compared to a dipole with equivalent dipole moment and depth.
+   :header-rows: 0
+   :widths: 10
+   :stub-columns: 0

+   *  - .. raw:: html
+            :file: ./images/Magnetic_dipole.html